-Crock Pot Chicken and Wild Rice Soup is a healthy, quick and easy crock pot recipe for busy nights.
-Simply add the ingredients in the crock then push on!
+Crock Pot Chicken and Wild Rice Soup is a quick and healthy crock pot recipe that’s perfect for busy nights.
+Add all the ingredients in the crock pot then push on!

 Anyway, I was meal planning last week when I came upon one of my favorite recipes here on IGE – Chicken and Wild Rice Soup.
-Rich, hearty, and extremely filling.
-A cold weather favorite for sure.
+Rich, hearty, and soul-satisfying, it’s a cold-weather favorite for sure.
 Hmm, I wondered, what would I have to change to make this recipe crock pot friendly?

-Like I said, all you need to do is add 1lb chicken breasts (cut in half if they’re large,) 3/4 cup brown rice-wild rice blend, 2 minced carrots, 2 minced ribs celery, 1/2 small minced onion, 2 Tablespoons butter or Earth Balance Vegan Butter (for a little bit of richness because there is so little fat in here!)
-2 cloves minced garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
+All you need to do is add 1lb chicken breasts (cut in half if they’re large,) 3/4 cup brown rice-wild rice blend, 2 minced carrots, 2 minced ribs celery, 1/2 small minced onion, 2 Tablespoons butter (for a little bit of richness because there is so little fat in here,) 2 cloves minced garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
 Add 6 cups gluten-free chicken broth then cover and cook on low for 4 hours.

 Here’s the brown rice-wild rice blend I used and recommend for the perfect cooking timing which I’ll mention in a second.
 Should be able to find it right in the regular grocery store.